Kansattica/Fluency/Documentation/articles/first.md

 # Welcome!
 To your first program.

 You can check out the examples in the [examples folder](https://github.com/Kansattica/Fluency/tree/master/Examples), and I recommend it, but you can do that later.
 Right now, let's start with the basics.
 Create yourself a file.
 Call it anything you like, as long as it ends in `.fl`.
 I'm going to call mine `coolfile.fl`.
 It'll be easiest if you put it in the Console folder.
 Open it with your text editor of choice and put this in it.
 It's the shortest legal Fluency program.
+You might have to hit enter to make sure there's a blank line after it.

 ```cs
 Def(Main).I()